It’s 2020 and, understandably, customers demand online options.

 It’s all about transparency, speed and efficiency

-With a recall or return, transparency, speed and efficiency are all crucial and “can make the difference in restoring the company’s profits, brand and reputation and mitigating its legal liability.”
+In a case of reverse logistics, with a recall or return, transparency, speed and efficiency are all crucial and “can make the difference in restoring the company’s profits, brand and reputation and mitigating its legal liability.”

-With customers until the last mile
+With customers until the final mile

-Finding the best partner to provide reverse-logistics – especially with a strong level of transparency, speed and efficiency – can prove difficult.
+Finding the best partner to provide reverse logistics – especially with a strong level of transparency, speed and efficiency – can prove difficult.